canonical/cilium-rocks/docs/fips.md

 such as `ChaCha20Poly1305`.
 Usage of this feature would result in a non-FIPS-compliant setup of Cilium.

-For Canonical Kubernetes, this mode is not enabled by default and there is no provided/supported UX for turning this on.
-Based on this our current setup of Cilium remains FIPS-compliant.
+For Canonical Kubernetes, there is no supported path to enable the feature.
+Therefore, deployments using the default Cilium configurations are FIPS-compliant.

 ### Cilium Agent Component